 Table of Contents

 There are many different body systems that contribute to movement and regular exercise leads to adaptations in these systems.
-In the first two lessons of this course we will discuss this in detail.
-First we will discuss the nervous and musculoskeletal systems and the adaptations that occur with strength training.
-In the next lesson we will discuss energy production as well as the respiratory and cardiovascular systems and the adaptations that occur with aerobic training.
+In the first two lessons of this course I will discuss this in detail.
+First I will discuss the nervous and musculoskeletal systems and the adaptations that occur with strength training.
+In the next lesson I will discuss energy production as well as the respiratory and cardiovascular systems and the adaptations that occur with aerobic training.